bridgecrew-perf6/Python-Mysql-kubernetes-Helm-Deployment/README.md

       sudo minikube start --vm-driver=none
       ```

       This is a very critical setup of the process , minikube must RUN as **ROOT or SUDO**  in order to  work the persistent volume hostpath feature in minikube     .
-Mysql deployment is using the persistent volume feature to store its data and persistent volume uses the **hostPath:/tmp/mysqldata/** to store its data in         running physical machine
+Mysql deployment is using the persistent volume feature to store its data.
+Persistent volume uses the **hostPath:/tmp/mysqldata/** to store its data in           running physical machine

    3. Install the helm secret plugin